People

 Rohan Gupta

-Rohan is a junior at Duke University majoring in Psychology and minoring in Biology.
+Rohan is a senior at Duke University majoring in Psychology and minoring in Biology.
 He is interested in social psychology and how societal aspects can impact someone's ideas and thinking.
 He plans to attend medical school in the future and hopes to become a doctor one day.
 In his free time, he loves playing soccer and dancing.

 BABLab Alumni